 |Intake dates||March, July, November|

 |QTAC Code||BNE: 881841, CNS: 821849, ROK: 851841, TSV: 801849, Online: 851845|

 |SATAC Code||Adelaide: 5C6002|

-Term 3 intake is available in Brisbane, Melbourne, Sydney and by distance for both domestic and international students.
+Term 3 intake is available in Brisbane, Melbourne, Sydney and by online study for both domestic and international students.

 Completion of the Diploma of Information and Communications Technology will prepare you to pursue employment opportunities in roles such as: